saroad2/statue/README.rst

     pip install statue

-Simple Usage
+Quick Start
 ------------

-In order to run *Statue* over a source folder ``src`` with standard context, run:
+In order to start working with statue, go to your project root directory and initialize a configuration file with the following command:

 ::

-    statue run src
+    statue config init

+and follow the instructions.

 Run In Context
 --------------